NTIG-Uppsala/Cafeteria-skylt/README.md

 ## Tests

-There are automated tests made with selenium.
+There are automated tests made with Selenium that use test data.

 [To run tests](documentation/tests.md)